-A toast by the newlyweds during the reception, too?
+A toast by the newlyweds during the reception isn't required, but it is a welcomed and thoughtful gesture—one that can also be useful in moving along the evening's events if need be.
 It's not a long one (that's usually made by the groom during the rehearsal dinner), but it's always a nice touch that reflects how humbled and thankful you are for having all of your loved ones take part in the momentous occasion with you.
-Your guests will definitely appreciate a few words from the couple of the night and feel truly treasured afterwards.
+Your guests will definitely appreciate a few words from the couple of the night and feel truly treasured afterward.
 After all, they did come all this way just to celebrate the two of you, right?
-So what should you make sure to say when you raise a glass during the reception?
-We have a few ideas for you.
+So what should you say when you raise a glass during the reception?

 Newlywed Reception Toast Template

 2. Show gratitude.
-Begin by thanking both of your parents, your families, and your wedding party for all the support they've provided during the planning process.
-If one (or both) of your sets of parents contributed financially to the wedding, be sure to thank them for hosting such an amazing evening in your honor.
-If your wedding planner is present, or the service staff has been absolutely exemplary in their performance, it can go a long way to say a quick thank you to them for their supporting role in the evening's events, too, but keep this within reason and be mindful of the time.
-Try not to single out too many people, lest you turn this into an Oscar's acceptance speech (cue speech play-off music).
+Begin by thanking both of your parents, families, and wedding party for all the support they've provided during the planning process.
+"If you’ve been a difficult bride-to-be (and you know who you are), a little good-natured self-awareness will go a long way here," notes Sherman.
+If one (or both) set of parents contributed financially to the wedding, be sure to thank them for hosting such an amazing evening in your honor.
+If your wedding planner is present or the service staff has been absolutely exemplary in their performance, it's nice to say a quick thank you to them for their supporting role, too, but be mindful of the time.
+Try not to single out too many people, lest you turn this into an Oscars acceptance speech (cue speech play-off music).